Jeando Fuchs

-Jeando Pourrat Fuchs (born 11 October 1997) is a Cameroonian professional footballer who plays as a midfielder for Azerbaijan Premier League club Gabala SC and the Cameroon national team.
+Jeando Pourrat Fuchs (born 11 October 1997) is a Cameroonian professional footballer who plays as a midfielder for USL League One side Charlotte Independence, and the Cameroon national team.

 Club career

 Fuchs started his senior career with French club Sochaux.
 He made over 100 league appearances for the club before moving to Spanish club Alavés in 2019.
 Alavés loaned him to Israeli club Maccabi Haifa during the 2019–20 season.

 In October 2020, Fuchs signed a two-year contract with Scottish club Dundee United.

 On 28 January 2022, Fuchs joined Championship side Peterborough United for an undisclosed fee, signing a two-and-a-half-year deal with the club.

 On 12 May 2024, the club announced he would be released in the summer when his contract expired "after a stop-start campaign due to injuries".

 On 25 August 2024 signed for Bnei Sakhnin.

+On 10 September 2025, Azerbaijan Premier League club Qabala announced the signing of Fuchs to a one-year contract.
+On 27 January 2026, Gabala announced the departure from the club of Fuchs by mutual consent.

+On 30 April 2026, Fuchs signed with American third-tier side Charlotte Independence of the USL League One.

 International career

 Fuchs represented the France national youth teams up until the France U20, but chose to represent Cameroon on the senior level.
 He made his debut for Cameroon on 20 November 2018 in a friendly against Brazil, as a starter.